-- Hardware or software errors that have a high probability of causing an unacceptable outcome for the patient or that pose an unacceptable risk to personnel or members of the public; or - Errors resulting in >25% tumour underdose or OAR overdose, relative to the intended dose to these structures over the course of treatment that on the balance of probabilities, is likely to be associated with the development of significant late medical harm.
+- Hardware or software errors that have a high probability of causing an unacceptable outcome for the patient or that pose an unacceptable risk to personnel or members of the public; or - Errors resulting in >25% tumour underdose or organs at risk (OAR) overdose, relative to the intended dose to these structures over the course of treatment that, on the balance of probabilities, is likely to be associated with the development of significant late medical harm.

-The radiation treatment program takes action to prevent critical radiation treatment incidents from recurring.
 The radiation treatment program reports critical radiation treatment incidents to local, provincial, national, and/or international organizations as required.